OBJECTIVES OF THIS ARTICLE

 After you have gathered all the data that you need, you must be able to analyse it.
 You should know that CRM analysis is different from ordinary analysis.
 This is because the CRM analysis is more specific and complex in nature.
 The purpose of analyzing data include:

-- ACTION: After analysis of customer data, there is the need for action on the part of the Organisation.
+After the analysis of customer data, there is a need for action on the part of the Organisation.
 The Organisation must be able to plan and execute communication-based on analytical intelligence.
 The Organisation must be able to automate all types of customer communications from prospecting to multi-channel interactions over time.